 Memphis Teacher Residency is a teacher training program that seeks to address education inequality by placing teachers in high need schools in Memphis.
-The fellowship launched between MTR and the NCRM will bring 10-15 college students to Memphis in the summer of 2020 for an intensive STEM-focused summer camp internship program that will use innovative math teaching techniques to stimulate and encourage middle school students from underserved public schools across the city.
+The fellowship launched between MTR, the NCRM, and Bridge to Enter Advanced Mathematics will bring college students to Memphis in the summer of 2021 for an intensive STEM-focused summer camp internship program that will use innovative math teaching techniques to stimulate and encourage middle school students from underserved public schools across the city.

 “In response to our city’s desperate need for many more math and science teachers of color, MTR is excited to partner with the National Civil Rights Museum to recruit, train and support high-potential teachers through this fellowship,” says David Montague, Executive Director of MTR.

 “We’re grateful that the NCRM is participating in such a meaningful way toward equal and high-quality education in our city through the development of a pipeline of well-trained STEM teachers grounded in instructional and cultural competencies,” he says.

 This fellowship, known as The Marjorie Lee Browne STEM Education Fellowship, is intended to inspire young, talented undergraduate persons of color to pursue a career in STEM education in underserved city schools via MTR’s rigorous teacher training program.
 The NCRM will work alongside MTR to equip fellows with a historical understanding of the Civil Rights Movement and how it intersects with education, past and present.